hfactor/hfactor.github.io/_notes/100 Public/Feed/Decision Documentation for Communication.md

 date: 2022-05-03
 ---

-- For long term projects, without customer level 'release', (Eg While [[Implimenting a design System]]) it is good to have a time based change log
+For long term projects, without customer level 'release', (Eg While [[Implimenting a design System]]) it is good to have a time based change log. [[Figma]] version control is not that efficient It doesn't provide Version per frame, comparison or search inside push note.
+Hence we use Google Doc.

 - [[Changelog as a consistent communication tool]]
-- [[Figma]] version control is not that efficient It doesn't provide Version per frame, comparison or search inside push note.
-Hence we use Google Doc.

 ## Version Numbering